 Once you’ve had a well-trained donkey, it’s a pain to have one that is not trained.
 They need to be basic trained for their sake and yours.

 This is one thing about owning donkeys people usually don’t consider.
-Yes, they are low maintenance for feed and many other things.
-The standard and mini donkeys often don’t need fancy grains, alfalfa hay and they don’t need rich pasture.
+Yes, the standards and minis are low maintenance for many things, they don’t need fancy grains or lush pastures,

 But they DO need to know basic manners!

 Why Donkeys need Training

 Donkeys need training if you want a well-behaved donkey for the farrier or if you need to load it for the vet Or halter and lead it anywhere!
 In my experience, a donkey that isn’t trained to be handled easily is a donkey that may not have a home for very long.

 *Equally important is not every farrier understands how to approach and handle a donkey, so they do more damage than good the next time they need hoof work.
 Donkeys are smart and remember when they’ve been mishandled!